 The changing homelessness duty

 The 2011 Localism Act made significant changes to the homelessness duty in England and Wales.
-Local authorities will soon be able to fully discharge their duty by offering a private rented sector (PRS) tenancy of 12 months, without the consent of the tenant.
+Local authorities are able to fully discharge their duty by offering a private rented sector (PRS) tenancy of 12 months, without the consent of the tenant.
 Previously the local authority had to offer a social home unless the tenant opted for a private tenancy.

 Single homeless people